Waboodoo/HTTP-Shortcuts/docs/categories.md

 ### Managing Categories

-You can access the categories editor via the "Categories" option in the dropdown menu in the app's main screen, or by long-pressing on any of the category tabs in the main screen.
+You can access the categories editor via the "Categories" option in the dropdown menu in the app's main screen.

 ### Layout Types

 A category's layout type defines how shortcuts within it are displayed.
-There are currently only 3 options: list, which will display the shortcuts vertically below each other in a list, and 3 different types of grid, where shortcuts are displayed in a grid, similar to Android's home screen.
+There are currently only 4 options: list, which will display the shortcuts vertically below each other in a list, and 3 different types of grid, where shortcuts are displayed in a grid, similar to Android's home screen.

 ### Backgrounds